 - Berkeley Coursework (two options): (1) Complete either two pre-approved courses on the Berkeley campus with a grade of C- or higher or P, to include one course from the 'American History Requirement' list, and a second course from the 'American Institutions Requirement' list below, or (2) complete one approved course from the 'Both American History and American Institutions' list below. - 2.
-Other College or University: Complete two pre-approved transfer courses with a grade of C or higher or P, one for American History and another for American Institutions.
+Other College or University: Complete two pre-approved UC-transferable courses (one course for American History and another for American Institutions) of at least 4 quarter or 3 semester units with a grade of C or higher or P (if Pass is equivalent to a C [2.00]).
 For California Community Colleges, students must complete an approved equivalent to HISTORY 7A or HISTORY 7B, as well as an approved equivalent to POL SCI 1.
 If you only need American History, take an equivalent to HISTORY 7A or HISTORY 7B.
 If you need American Institutions, take the equivalent to POL SCI 1.
-Equivalent courses are published on ASSIST (https://www.google.com/url/?q=http://www.assist.org/web-assist/welcome.html&sa=D&ust=1554921958537000&usg=AFQjCNF-dfQ5GTi0S-rn-FkijjAGpxYD8Q).
-For other colleges or universities, open a case via Cal Student Central and request a review of course options for your campus of interest - Combination of Berkeley and Other College or University: Students may also use a combination of one approved Berkeley course and one approved course from another college or university, provided one course satisfies American History and the other satisfies American Institutions per the guidelines noted above.
+Equivalent courses are published on ASSIST (http://assist.org).
+Use the "Department" option from the drop-down menu, and select History or Political Science to find the course equivalents.
+For other colleges or universities, open a case via Cal Student Central and request a review of course options for your campus of interest. - 3.
+Combination of Berkeley and Other College or University: Students may also use a combination of one approved Berkeley course and one approved course from another college or university, provided one course satisfies American History and the other satisfies American Institutions per the guidelines noted above.